 Associate Professor at the Department of Classical Philology, Institute of English, Romance, and Classical Studies, Faculty of Philology, Vilnius University.

 Aida Jungaitytė is a Project Administrator at Vilnius University Faculty of Philology.

 Eglė Kačkutė is Associate Professor in French/Francophone and Migration Studies at Vilnius University.
 She is interested in processes of gendered and transnational identity production and representation.

-Vitalija Kazlauskienė is Assistant Professor at Institute of Applied Linguistics, Centre for Multilingual Studies, Vilnius University,
+Vitalija Kazlauskienė is Associate Professor at Institute of Applied Linguistics, Centre for Multilingual Studies, Vilnius University,

 PhD student of Etnohology at the Institute of Asian and Transcultural Studies, Faculty of Philosophy.

 Dovilė Kuzminskaitė is Assistant Professor in Vilnius University, Faculty of Philology, Institute for Literary, Cultural and Translation Studies.
 Her research area is Latin American literature and Contemporary literature in Spanish language.

 Atėnė Mendelytė (PhD, Lund University) is a film scholar and Associate Professor at the Center of Scandinavian Studies, Vilnius University.
 She teaches graduate and undergraduate courses in film, media, and visual studies.

 Rūta Morkūnienė is MD, PhD student and junior assistant at the Department of Anatomy, Histology and Anthropology of Institute of Biomedical Sciences, Faculty of Medicine, Vilnius University.

 Donata Pečiukėnienė is a Research Projects Coordinator at Vilnius University Research & Innovation Department.